srosenmeier/streamlit_tda-app/README.md

 # Simple TDA app

 This Streamlit app helps you **visualize how persistent homology works** and demonstrates how **Topological Data Analysis (TDA)** can provide insights beyond traditional statistics for the 13 different point clouds of the [DataSaurus Dozen](https://www.research.autodesk.com/publications/same-stats-different-graphs/) dataset.
+See also [this paper](https://www.research.autodesk.com/app/uploads/2023/03/same-stats-different-graphs.pdf_rec2hRjLLGgM7Cn2T.pdf) for more information about DataSaurus Dozen.

 ## Features